Winter Birdwatching in North Norfolk, UK

 Provisional Programme of Site Visits

-Early Afternoon: Meet your leaders, Dave Fairlamb and Graeme Ruthven on the entrance terrace to the Hotel followed by a relaxed birdwatching stroll from 2pm along the shoreline, dunes and saltmarsh of Hunstanton, returning to the Hotel as the sun sets for check-in.
+Early Afternoon: Meet your leaders, Dave Fairlamb and Graeme Ruthven at the entrance to the Hotel followed by a relaxed birdwatching stroll from 2pm along the shoreline, dunes and saltmarsh of Hunstanton, returning to the Hotel as the sun sets for check-in.

-Guests check-in at Le Strange Arms Hotel from ca 4pm.
+Guests check-in at Caley Hall Hotel from 4pm.

 Dawn and early Morning: Snettisham RSPB Reserve